Problems with plain English

 International readers are people who read English as second language.

 Many organizations have websites in English only.
-To make those websites accessible to the largest audience, companies must use international English.
+To make those websites accessible to the largest audience, organizations must use international English.
 Plain English is not sufficient.

 Plain English is designed for people who read English as a first language.
 Plain English does not give guidelines about how to write for international readers.
 Some plain English guidelines conflict with the guidelines for international readers.

-Plain English does not minimise the cost of translation
+Plain English does not minimize the cost of translation

 One website about plain English contains the following sentences.
 The different verbs are not necessary.
 In both sentences, the verb 'give' is applicable: